Are There Men on the Moon?: Versions of the essay

 The essay was drafted in 1939 under the title "Are We Alone in Space?"
 The 1939 draft is kept by the Churchill Archives Centre in Cambridge under file reference CHAR 8/644.
 An article in Finest Hour speculates that it was at first intended for publication in the News of the World.

 A reworked version of the essay was published on 8 March 1942 in the Sunday Dispatch and republished as part of The Collected Essays of Sir Winston Churchill in 1975.
 The text of this version has been made available online by The Churchill Project of Hillsdale College.
 According to an analysis by Finest Hour and a clarification by Nature, the published essay is missing the part concerning the nature of life and the short passage about Jupiter, which are both contained in the 1939 and 1950s drafts.
 The unpublished part of the essay concerning the nature of life has been made available online by Finest Hour.

-The unpublished 1950s draft titled "Are We Alone in the Universe?" is held by the National Churchill Museum in Fulton, Missouri.
+The unpublished 1950s draft titled "Are We Alone in the Universe?" is held by the National Churchill Museum in Fulton, Missouri, United States.
 According to an analysis by Finest Hour it contains only "minor typographical differences" apart from the changed title.
 Mario Livio has argued that Churchill revised the 1950s draft in the villa of his literary agent, Emery Reves.
 The manuscript was handed to the National Churchill Museum by Wendy Russell Reves, the widow of Emery Reves, in the 1980s.